The Grand Palace and Wat Phra Kaew (Emerald Buddha Temple)

 Longtail Boat: You can also take a private longtail boat from the River City Shopping Complex Pier or other spots along the river.

 Other options: The usual options of taxi and tuk-tuk are available as well.

-(Do not believe touts who say that the Grand Palace is closed (and that they can take you elsewhere).
+(Do not believe touts who say that the Grand Palace is closed.
 It most likely won’t be.
 This is a scam.
 More Thailand Scams).

 The Grand Palace

 The Grand Palace of Bangkok is grand – very, very grand!
 Possibly the finest example of Thai architecture, it is the former residence of Thai royals and the centre from where Thailand was ruled.